|Title||Confidence intervals for predicted probabilities after probit|

 |Author||William Sribney, StataCorp|

-creates the variable phat containing the predicted probabilities for each observation.
+The variable phat contains the predicted probabilities for each observation.

 . predict ihat, xb

 creates the variable ihat containing the linear predictor (x*beta) for each observation.